Techtonica/curriculum/command-line/command-line-advanced.md

 ### Lesson

 - Tabs - contents and relation to each other
   - Just like a browser, Mac Terminal supports multiple tabs to do multiple things at once.
+Each tab is running a separate bash process.
-  - Cmd + T to open a new tab
+  - Cmd + T to open a new tab.

-- Piping commands together
-  - You can chain commands using the pipe operator, `|`, located above your return key (to get to `|`, press shift and `\`).
-Commands connected by pipes are run in order from left to right.
-The output of a command gets "piped" into the next command.
-  - Example: the following command will print all text files, searching for only lines containing "error", and print a count.

-    ```bash
-    cat *.txt | grep error | wc -l
-    ```
-    Hint: don't forget you can always use `man` to discover more about `wc` and other commands.

-- History
-  - The history of commands you've executed in your shell can be accessed using the `history` command.
-To narrow your search, use `grep` with history.
-Example:

-    ```bash
-    history|grep cat
-    ```

-  - Shortcut to search backwards through history
-  - Ctrl+R (on a mac) then type a string like "cat"

-- Output
-  - Write text to a file with `>`.
-This overwrites the entire file.
-  - Append text to a file with `>>`.
-This appends the text to the end.
+  - Cmd + N to open a new window.
+You can have many tabs in many windows!

 - Command line options
   - Programs can use long and/or short options.
   - Long options use two dashes, like `--verbose`.
   - Short options use one dash, like `-l`.

-- Permissions
-  - View permissions of all files in a directory by using `ls` with two short options, `a` and `l`, like so:
-    ```bash
-    ls -al
-    ```
-    The permissions will show up on the left of each file listing as a series of user / group / other bit masks.

 - Search with `grep`
   - Show files containing the word important in this directory